Are you confused about how often you need to feed your baby, whether or

 usually drink more often than usual.
 This is so that the mother can build a

-bigger supply for baby's increased needs during this time.
+larger volume of milk for her baby's increased needs during this time.

-How do I know if baby is getting enough milk?
+How do I know that my baby is drinking enough milk?

-* During breastfeeding Mom should be able to see baby swallowing.
+During breastfeeding a mother should be able to see her baby swallow.

-* The first few weeks after the baby's birth, a mother should concentrate on getting to know baby and establishing a good milk supply.
+The first few weeks after the baby's birth, a mother should concentrate on getting to know her baby and establishing a good milk supply.

 feeding pattern you introduce.

 A mother can start her baby’s day at a specific time every morning.
-This is especially helpful to those Moms who need to breastfeed before going to work.
-Baby
+This is especially helpful to those mothers who need to breastfeed before going to work.
+A baby

-* Going to bed at a set time every night will also encourage a set breastfeeding routine.
+Going to bed at the same time every night will also encourage a set breastfeeding routine.
 Doing this provides a mother with some predictability.

-* Usually if you keep other things for specific times such as watching
+Usually, if you keep certain activities for specific times, such as watching

-television or having a bath, baby will start to recognize these things
+television or having a bath, a baby will start to recognize these things